apache/spark/docs/sql-ref-syntax-aux-show-tables.md

 ---
 ### Description

-`SHOW TABLES` statement returns all the tables for an optionally specified `database`.
+The `SHOW TABLES` statement returns all the tables for an optionally specified `database`.
-Additionally, the output of this statement may be filtered via an optional matching pattern.
+Additionally, the output of this statement may be filtered by an optional matching pattern.
 If no database is specified then the tables are returned from the current database.